 The issue in Thorne v.
 Pep Boys Manny Moe & Jack was whether the plaintiff could sue her tire dealer for ignoring a federal regulation that requires a tire dealer to help customers register their new tires with the manufacturer (49 U.S.C. § 30101, et seq.).
 The 3rd Circuit agreed with the District Court’s ruling… Continue reading Thorne v.
 Pep Boys Manny Moe & Jack

 In Rialto-Capitol Codominiumn Assoc. v.
 Baldwin Assets Assoc.
 Renewal Co., the NJ Appellate Division permitted a condo association’s claim to proceed to trial.
 The claim was based on allegations that the actions of the defendants, who installed windows into units of an apartment building, altered the plaintiff’s buildings’ exterior appearance in a way that violated… Continue reading Rialto-Capitol Codominiumn Assoc. v.
 Baldwin Assets Assoc.
 Renewal Co.

 The Superior Court addressed standing in the context of a foreclosure action in MB Fin.
 Bank v.
 Rao.
 More specifically, the Court considered whether the plaintiff sufficiently proved that it owned a Lost Note Affidavit.
-In this instance, the Court found that the the pleadings and evidence at trial did establish the plaintiff’s ownership of the affidavit and thus… Continue reading MB Fin.
+The Court found that the pleadings and evidence at trial did establish the plaintiff’s ownership of the affidavit and thus… Continue reading MB Fin.
 Bank v.
 Rao